Jayson Werth: Retirement

 Werth knew, after the last hamstring injury with Tacoma, that he was likely finished in professional baseball, and he announced his retirement from the sport on June 28, 2018.
 While recovering from the injury, Werth came to the realization that he preferred being at home with his family to playing in Triple-A, and that if he suffered a more serious injury upon his return, it would affect his post-retirement career.
 In 15 seasons with MLB, Werth finished his career batting .267 with a .816 OPS, 229 home runs, 799 RBI, and 132 stolen bases.
 At the time of his retirement, Werth's 85.161 stolen base percentage was the fifth-highest in MLB history.
 At a tribute night on September 8, 2018, the Nationals added Werth to the team Ring of Honor at Nationals Park and allowed him to throw out the ceremonial first pitch, which was caught by his son.

 After his retirement, Werth began working as an organic farmer in Illinois.
 He initially purchased a 300 acre plot of land in Macoupin County during his MLB career, but "moved more from a management role into ... a hands-on role" after retiring.
 He has also become a consultant for other farmers interested in organic processes.
+Werth also started Two Eight Racing, a horse racing stable that he described as part of an effort "to fill the competitive void baseball once did" for him.
+Werth's first high profile horse was Dornoch, whom his stable owns a 10% share in and ran in the 2024 Kentucky Derby; Dornoch won the 2024 Belmont Stakes.
+Werth's horse Flying Mohawk raced in the 2025 Kentucky Derby, finishing eighteenth.